pixl8/preside-skeleton-blog/README.md

-A skeleton PresideCMS application to be used as a starting point for a blog.
+A skeleton Preside application to be used as a starting point for a blog.

 ### Important